What you need to know when choosing a therapist:

 It is often very confusing for anyone choosing a therapist for Hypnotherapy & CBT Therapy in North London, City of London, South Woodford or Hertfordshire to know who to approach and who is likely to offer you the best help for your particular problem.
 To that end, I have compiled a list of questions that you should ask any therapist who you are considering going to see.
 Your wellbeing is precious!
 So whoever you eventually see for therapy, do please ensure that you have checked and are satisfied with the responses you receive.

 Q: Will you understand my problem?

-He will be asking you questions which will help him to learn about your condition; whether it’s weight loss or anxiety; help with smoking cessation or pain control; and then to find the best solution for you.
+He or she will be asking you questions which will help them to learn about your condition; whether it’s weight loss or anxiety; help with smoking cessation or pain control; and then to find the best solution for you.
 Your therapist should be working hard to develop a trusting relationship with you, so that whatever comes up during the sessions can be understood and handled in a manner that keeps you feeling safe and secure.
-He will continually seek to explain all that he is doing so as to involve you fully in your own wellbeing.
+They will continually seek to explain all that they are doing so as to involve you fully in your own wellbeing.

 Q: Are you properly qualified?
 How do I know you that you are competent?

 A: It is unfortunately possible for anyone to simply buy a book, read it, and call themselves a therapist without actually ever having received formal training and without any recognised qualifications.
 At the very least, any Hypnotherapist that you see should belong to an accredited body (for example the National Council for Hypnotherapy or the General Hypnotherapy Register) which will prove that required training standards have been met.
 Then look a little further – have they had any original articles published?
 Do they have an understanding of other related and relevant disciplines such as Cognitive Behavioural Therapy (CBT)?
 Have they undertaken training in other specialised fields like Stress Management, Mindfulness, or Weight Loss?

 Q: Can I talk to you before making a commitment without any pressure or obligation?